-Looking back in the past, we and our parents, grandparents, great-grandparents, and great-great-great-grandparents prefer face-to-face communication because it allows for more precise communication.
+Looking back in the past, we and our parents, grandparents, great-grandparents, and great-great-great-grandparents prefer face-to-face communication because of its precision.

-Face-to-face meetings are considered more credible than online and virtual conversations, plus face-to-face meetings are more productive and bring more positive results.
+Face-to-face meetings are considered more credible than online and virtual conversations.
+Plus, meetings are more productive and bring more positive results.
 No wonder we all oppose the notion of a revolution in the communication between people.
-Technology should help us improve our ability to communicate and interact face-to-face with each other while not replacing our ability to meet.
+Technology should help us improve our ability to communicate and interact face-to-face with each other, without replacing our ability to meet.

 Back to the current business landscape, we cannot ignore that digital technology has become a significant part of our business without a clear path to stop the pandemic.
 We’re not talking about communication online; we’re talking about digital transformation.

 Digital transformation makes sense, no need for further evidence